crolllab/teaching/Bioinformatics_Tools/Course_4_SNP_calling/README.md

 ggsave("PCA_Alpine_ibex.pdf", width = 10, height = 8)
 ```

-_Q11: Include the PCA graph and briefly state whether the two populations in the Valais (Weisshorn) and Grisons (Albris) appear separated genetically._
+_Q10: Include the PCA graph and briefly state whether the two populations in the Valais (Weisshorn) and Grisons (Albris) appear as genetically distinct._

 ---